The costs of buying are also kept low, as your deposit and legal fees are based on the price of the share, not on the home’s full value.

 For example, if you wanted to buy a 40% share in a property worth £310,000, the equity you would pay rent on is £186,000.
 Rent is charged at 2.5% on the un-owned equity share, in this example equating to £387.50 per month.

-A shared owner has the right to buy further shares in the home– this is called Staircasing.
+Should you buy less than 80% of a home initially you have the opportunity to buy further shares in the home– this is called Staircasing.
 Blenheim Estate allows you as a shared owner to staircase to acquire 100% of the property.